REGULATIONS FOR GOLDEN GOBLET AWARDS SHORT FILM

-A short film that meets the following qualifying criteria may be chosen for invitation in short films Competition for Golden Goblet Award:
+A short film that meets the following qualifying criteria is eligible for Short Film Competition of Golden Goblet Award:

 2. All eligible motion pictures must be publicly exhibited by means of unencrypted DCP, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, image compression (if used) conforming to JPEG 2000; and image and sound file formats suitable for exhibition in commercial Digital Cinema sites..

-3. The Short film must not be exhibited publicly or distributed anywhere in any nontheatrical form before Shanghai International Film festival.
+3. The Short film must not be exhibited publicly or distributed anywhere in any nontheatrical form before the Festival.

 Nontheatrical public exhibition or distribution includes but is not limited to: